i-dot-ai/consult/README.md

 Consult is a machine learning and LLM-powered tool to automate the processing of public consultations.

 > [!IMPORTANT]
 > Incubation Project: This project is an incubation project; as such, we don't recommend using this for critical use cases yet.
 We are currently in a research stage, trialling the tool for case studies across the Civil Service.
-If you are a civil servant and wish to take part in our research stage, please register your interest [here](https://www.smartsurvey.co.uk/s/consultation-interest/).
+If you are a civil servant and wish to take part in our research stage, please contact us at i-dot-ai-enquiries@cabinetoffice.gov.uk.

 ## Setting up the application